Ashlawn School 11 Plus (11+) Exam Information – Key Details

 Admissions to Ashlawn school are handled by the Academy Trust, who admit students in consultation with Warwickshire Local Authority.
 To be eligible to apply for a place at Ashlawn, parents are required to register their child by returning the 11 Plus Registration Form and naming the school on the Common Application Form.

-Admissions are based on student performance in the two test papers as set by the University of Durham (CEM).
+Admissions are based on student performance in the two test papers as set by Cambridge Assessment.
 Automatic qualifying scores are set and used by the Committee of Reference, based on exam performance that year.
 Students who achieve the qualifying score will receive an offer to their first-priority school, named on the CAF form.

 In order to apply for entry to Ashlawn school, parents need to register their child to sit the 11 Plus exam.
 Parents are required to nominate the school in the Common Application Form, which is provided by the Local Authority, or can be completed online.